 e-Infrastructures Integration

 This task objective is to further expand the EGI capacities and capabilities with the integration of other e-Infrastructures.
 The proposal included three target e-Infrastructures and technical solutions for integration: EUDAT, the Canadian Advanced Network for Astronomical Research (CANFAR), and gCube and the D4Science infrastructure (D4Science).
-Since the task is not limited to mentioned infrastructures, contact with external partners has been stablished for the integration of other solutions and e-Infrastructures into EGI.
+Since the task is not limited to mentioned infrastructures, contacts with external partners have been stablished for the integration of other solutions and e-Infrastructures into EGI.

 The integration of CANFAR community platform is currently being discussed and planned by the project members involved in the collaboration.
 Several meetings were held during this period to start the definition of the possible architecture and components to be integrated.